serbrious/neuro-game-sdk/Unity/USAGE.md

 In order to pass state or context between the `Validate` and `ExecuteAsync` methods, you can use the `parsedData` out parameter.
 This will be passed to the `ExecuteAsync` method when it is called.
 The type of the `parsedData` parameter is the type parameter of the `NeuroAction<T>` class.
 If you have no context to pass, you can use the class without the generic type parameter.

 The `ExecuteAsync` method should fully perform what Neuro requested.
-By this point, the action result has already been sent, you need to try your best to execute it.
+By this point, the action result has already been sent, so you need to try your best to execute it.
+If it's not possible anymore, you need to fail silently.

 ### Code Sample